-With over 115 attorneys, Woods Rogers PLC is one of the largest law firms in Virginia.
+With more than 80 attorneys, Woods Rogers PLC is one of the largest law firms in Virginia.

 In 2020, the firm’s off-site records storage contract with their national provider was coming up for renewal.
 After a complimentary benchmark by Mattern, Woods Rogers’ leadership knew their pricing and terms could be dramatically improved.
 This was especially critical since the firm was seeking to implement a retention schedule for their off-site storage holdings, but the cost of destruction was prohibitive, and the agreement held little protection for the firm’s interest.

 The firm’s leadership was stymied to find a solution to remedy the agreement and discussed the situation with Mattern.
 After reviewing the firm’s goals, Mattern recommended Woods Rogers conduct a competitive Request for Proposal (RFP) process.